 ART 105 Introduction to Arts (3-0) 3 hrs.
-Introduces visual arts with an emphasis on the following aspects: building the student's awareness of aesthetic consents theory and pritising dauplesing aspetition to under aspects: building the student's awareness of aesthetic concepts, theory and criticism; developing sensitivity to works of art; and acquainting the student with vocabulary applicable to describe visual situations.
+Introduces visual arts with an emphasis on the following aspects: building the student's awareness of aesthetic concepts, theory and criticism; developing sensitivity to works of art; and acquainting the student with vocabulary applicable to describe visual situations.
 IAI F2 900

-ART 110 Drawing I (0-6) 3
+ART 110 Drawing I (0-6) 3 hrs.